x

 Last week, the secretary of state asked the federal immigration agency to verify the status of voters' citizenship.

-AUSTIN, Texas — The Texas attorney general and secretary of state continue their efforts to clean up Texas’s voter rolls, last week asking the federal immigration agency to verify the status of voters' citizenship.
+AUSTIN, Texas — The Texas attorney general and secretary of state continue their efforts to clean up Texas’s voter rolls.
+Last week, they asked the federal immigration agency to verify the status of voters' citizenship.

 AG Paxton’s request to the secretary of state